 Erected 2006 by Giles County #257 United Daughters of the Confederacy and General John C. Brown Camp #112 Sons of Confederate Veterans.

 Marker series.
 This marker is included in the United Daughters of the Confederacy marker series.

 Location.
 35° 2.336′ N, 87° 10.409′ W. Marker is in Minor Hill, Tennessee, in Giles County.
 Marker is at the intersection of Sam Davis Circle and Monument Drive, on the left when traveling north on Sam Davis Circle.
-Touch for map.
 Located less than .1 miles west of Minor Hill Highway (Tennessee 11) and accessible from Tennessee 11 by turning on Monument Drive.
-Marker is in this post office area: Minor Hill TN 38473, United States of America.
+Touch for map Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Sam Davis Capture Site (here, next to this marker); Minor Hill War Memorial Confederate Retreat at Sugar Creek (was approx. 2 miles away but has been reported missing. ); Noblit-Lytle House (was approx. 2.2 miles away but has been reported missing. ); Sugar Creek Engagement (approx. 3.6 miles away); Sim Corder/Harrison Mill (approx. 7˝ miles away in Alabama); Cunningham Cemetery (approx. 8˝ miles away in Alabama); Grassy Memorial Chapel and Cemetery (approx. 8˝ miles away in Alabama).
-Touch for a list and map of all markers in Minor Hill.
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Sam Davis Capture Site (here, next to this marker); Minor Hill War Memorial (approx. half a mile away); Sugar Creek Engagement (approx. 3.6 miles away); Sim Corder/Harrison Mill (approx. 7½ miles away in Alabama); Cunningham Cemetery (approx. 8½ miles away in Alabama); Grassy Memorial Chapel and Cemetery (approx. 8½ miles away in Alabama); Dupree Cemetery (approx. 8.8 miles away in Alabama); Town of Anderson (approx. 9.7 miles away in Alabama).

 Topics.
 This marker is included in this topic list: War, US Civil